ProxyKit/ProxyKit/README.md

 with the fastest for plain text](https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=plaintext).

-Stress testing shows that ProxyKit is approximately 8% slower than nginx for simple forwarding.
+Stress testing shows that ProxyKit is approximately 8% slower than nginx for simple forwarding on linux.
 If absolute raw throughput is a concern for you then consider nginx or alternatives.
 For me being able to create flexible proxies using C# is a reasonable tradeoff for the (small) performance cost.
 Note that depending on what your proxy does may impact performance so you should measure yourself.

+On windows, ProxyKit is ~3x faster than nginx.
+However, nginx has clearly documented that [it has known performance](https://nginx.org/en/docs/windows.html) issues on windows.
+Since one wouldn't be running production nginx on windows this comparison is academic.

 Memory wise, ProxyKit maintained a steady ~20MB of RAM after processing millions of requests for simple forwarding.
 Again, it depends on what your proxy does so